csanry/Programiz/OOP/Object-Oriented-Programming.md

 Selling Price: 1000
 ```

-- In the above program, we defined a `Computer` class
+- In the above program, we defined a `Computer` class.

 - self.__maxprice can't be modified using assignment.